Coleophora maritimella: Description

 The larvae feed on the seedheads of sea rush (Juncus maritimus) and sharp-pointed rush (Juncus acutus).
-The larval case is made from a hollowed seed of the food plant.
 Larvae can be found from September to May.
 Pupation takes place in May and June on a plant stem.

 Distribution

 The moth is found in Tunisia, Ireland, Great Britain, the Netherlands, Germany, Denmark, Sweden, France, Spain, Portugal, Italy, Sardinia, Sicily, Croatia, Albania, Greece, Bulgaria, Crete and Cyprus.